jenkinsci/pom/incrementals.md

 If you do not select the `-Dset.changelist` option, you will create a regular `*-SNAPSHOT` artifact.
 (And that is what you _must_ do if you have any local modifications or untracked files.)

+### Production _and_ consumption

+A single plugin may both consume Incrementals releases, and produce its own.
+Just make both kinds of edits.
+(`.mvn/maven.config` may have multiple lines.)

 ### Running Maven releases